open-rpa/openflow/docs/kubernetes.md

 helm repo update
 ```

 Next create a values file.
 To avoid confusen i recomend you name this file the same as your namespace and the "instance" you are creating.
-So imaging you want to deploy an openflow instance responding to demo.mydomain.com then create a file names demo.yaml
+So imaging you want to deploy an openflow instance responding to demo.mydomain.com then create a file named demo.yaml

-There is a ton of different settings you can fine tune, you can always find all the settings in the openflow [values file here](https://github.com/open-rpa/helm-charts/blob/main/charts/openflow/values.yaml) but you only need to add the values you want to override, so get you started this would be a good starting point to add to your demo.yaml file
+There is a ton of different settings you can fine tune, you can always find all the settings in the openflow [values file here](https://github.com/open-rpa/helm-charts/blob/main/charts/openflow/values.yaml) but you only need to add the values you want to override.
+So as a good starting point, add the following to your demo.yaml file

 ```yaml
 # this will be the root domain name hence your openflow url will now be http://demo.mydomain.com